On the Impact of Voltage Unbalance on Distribution Locational Marginal Prices: Test Cases and Analysis

 The results of active and reactive power shadow prices for different scenarios 1, 2, 3.a and 3.b are presented in Fig.~\ref{fig:combined_shadow_prices_default_case20}, Fig.~\ref{fig:combined_shadow_prices_constraint_case20}, Fig.~\ref{fig:separate_shadow_prices_VUF+Gen_1.0_1.0_case20}, and Fig.~\ref{fig:separate_shadow_prices_VUF+Gen_1.0_1.5_case20} respectively.
 The total generation cost, total losses, and the highest percentage of VUF in a node in the four different scenarios presented in Table~\ref{table:test_case_results2}.

-Fig.~\ref{fig:combined_shadow_prices_default_case20} emphasizes the impact of losses and proximity to the main feeder.
+Fig.~\ref{fig:combined_shadow_prices_default_case20} emphasizes the impact of losses, load imbalance between phases, and proximity to the main feeder.
 Fig.~\ref{fig:combined_shadow_prices_constraint_case20} shows the impact of the voltage unbalance constraint.
 The shadow prices of active power of phase $a$ is very high due to the voltage drop from loading.
 The shadow prices of reactive power of phase $b$ is also very high due to the impact of the opposite line voltage.
+Adding load to phase $c$ can yield a lower marginal cost than the baseline energy component and, in some operating points, even negative DLMPs.
+This occurs because phase $c$ is the least loaded phase, so incremental consumption may (i) incur smaller marginal losses and congestion impacts and (ii) reduce binding penalty terms by improving the phase balance, thereby lowering the system-wide marginal cost.
 It is noteworthy to mention that total transmission losses have reduced significantly.

 Fig.~\ref{fig:separate_shadow_prices_VUF+Gen_1.0_1.0_case20} and Fig.~\ref{fig:separate_shadow_prices_VUF+Gen_1.0_1.5_case20} exhibit similar trends to Fig.~\ref{fig:combined_shadow_prices_constraint_case20}, with both cases showing reduced losses.
 Case~3.a does not significantly reduce the VUF level because the penalization weight is relatively low, reflecting a scenario where customers are willing to tolerate higher unbalance to avoid additional costs.
 This outcome is not problematic; rather, it illustrates the flexibility of the penalization approach to accommodate different customer preferences.
 Conversely, Case~3.b achieves VUF reduction below 1\% with only a marginal increase in the generation cost, demonstrating how stronger penalization can improve voltage balance without compromising economic efficiency.